Rose is an enthusiastic writer and reader who publishes articles every Thursday. She enjoys all book genres, especially drama and fantasy.

 The Dark Descent of Elizabeth Frankenstein.
 Even the title is chilling.
 Praised by authors the likes of Stephanie Garber, Victoria Schwab, Mackenzi Lee, and Meghan Shepherd, this new and fascinating book began to grace the shelves of bookstores and the deepest depths of readers’ minds in 2015.
 Based off of a classic written 200 years before, The Dark Descent reimagines the world of Frankenstein and his monster from the perspective of Elizabeth, his friend and eventual wife.
 Called “Visceral, sinister, and inescapably compelling,” Kiersten White’s dark tale shines with chilling tenacity and the old-fashioned eloquent language that gives the book its roots.

 This is not the end of her plight, however.
-As time passes, Elizabeth comes face to face with the abomination that Victor created while at university.
-She also nearly witnesses the murder of Victor’s younger brother, William, whom she assumes was killed by the monster—and if that isn’t bad enough, her beloved Justine is framed for the murder when she was the boy’s nanny and the one who loved him most.
-A trial is had and a wedding, too; many more murders take place and are discovered; Elizabeth is even framed for Victor’s horrifying work and committed to an asylum when she finally tries to fight back.
-In a twisted, thrilling final sequence of events, the story closes—and the fates of Victor and Elizabeth are sealed.
+As time passes, Elizabeth comes face to face with the abomination that Victor created at university.
+She also nearly witnesses the murder of Victor’s younger brother, whom she assumes was killed by the monster—and if that isn’t bad enough, her beloved Justine is framed for the murder when she was the boy’s nanny and the one who loved him most.
+Many more horrors take place as the story closes in a thrilling, twisted, rapid-fire sequence of events—and the fates of Victor and Elizabeth are sealed forever.

 - Author: Kiersten White

 - Ratings: 4.3/5 Barnes & Noble, 5/5 Goodreads

 - Release date: December 14, 2015

 - Publisher: Random House